liqotech/liqo/docs/pages/concepts/networking/components/network-manager.md

 weight: 1
 ---

+### Network Manager

-The **Liqo Network Manager** is one of the Liqo components in charge of enabling peered clusters to communicate one to another, handling the creation of the `networkconfigs.net.liqo.io` custom resources that will be sent to remote clusters.
+The Liqo Network Manager is one of the Liqo components in charge of enabling peered clusters to communicate one to another, handling the creation of the `networkconfigs.net.liqo.io` custom resources that will be sent to remote clusters.
 Those special resources contain the network configuration of the home cluster: the PodCIDR, for example, is one of the fields of the Spec section of the resource.

 {{% notice info %}}